Simogo: Beat Sneak Bandit (2012)

 Following the success of their previous games, they released their third, Beat Sneak Bandit.
 Playing as a bandit who must "sneak to the beat", the user sneaks into the mansion of "Duke Clockface" to take back the clocks the Duke has stolen from the town.
 It was made available 16 Feb 2012.
 Reviews praised the originality of the game, along with its design.
 The game was featured as the iPad Game of the Week.
-As of January 2013, this game has sold 100,000 copies.
+By January 2013, this game had sold 100,000 copies.

 Year Walk (2013)

 Their next game, Year Walk, departed from their style of happy, cute games.
 Year Walk is an adventure game about the Swedish tradition of "årsgång", or "year walking".
 It was released 21 Feb 2013 on the App Store for US$3.99, and PC and Mac on March 6, 2014.
 The game was met with overwhelmingly positive reception: reviewers praised the dark atmosphere, graphics, sound, and the story of the game.
-As of 2014, it has sold over 200,000 copies.
+By 2014, it had sold over 200,000 copies.
 A version of the game for the Wii U console was released in 2015.

 Device 6 (2013)

 Device 6 is a text-based puzzle adventure game.
 The game is played from Player249's point of view as they guide a person named Anna through a strange island with no memory of getting there.
 Using clues hidden throughout the text and images, the player attempts to travel through the story.
 The app's text forms the map with which the player interacts; for example, a block of text moves as the player descends in an elevator.
 It was released on the App Store 17 October 2013 for iOS.
 Reception to this title was also overwhelmingly positive: reviewers lauded the creativity of the genre, the narrative, and the use of sound.
-As of April 2014, it has sold 200,000 copies.
+By April 2014, it had sold 200,000 copies.

 The Sailor's Dream (2014)

-It was announced on 28 July 28, 2014, that this game would be released in late 2014.
+It was announced on 28 July 2014 that this game would be released in late 2014.
 It is, according to the game developers, 'more open and quite non-linear', unlike their previous titles.
 Several screencaps and a trailer of the game were provided with the announcement.
 Jonas Tarestad and Jonathan Eng, who previously worked with Simogo on Device 6, returned to work on this game.
 The Sailor's Dream was released on 6 November 2014.

 SPL-T (2015)

-SPL-T is a puzzle game for iOS which was released on September 28 September 2015.
+SPL-T is a puzzle game for iOS which was released on 28 September 2015.
 The main goal of the game is 'splitting' blocks by tapping on them.
 The game is over when no more splits are possible.